 With immense passion and support of her friend, Christine Norton, who was present at Jori’s birth, Renée gathered the founder-midwives of MAMATOTO, other passionate women and their partners together, and little by little, they chipped away at a small corner of the stone of enshrined birth practices in Trinidad & Tobago to form the group – MAMATOTO (a Swahili word meaning mother baby); the acronym for MOTHERS AND MIDWIVES ALLIANCE OF TRINIDAD AND TOBAGO

-MAMATOTO has an excellent library, conference facilities and has established a freestanding active birth centre.
+MAMATOTO has excellent conference facilities and established a freestanding active birth centre.